The spectrum and mass anomalous dimension of SU(2) adjoint QCD with two Dirac flavours: Introduction

 Other interesting gauge theories with fermions in the symmetric and anti-symmetric tensor representation are related to models in the adjoint representation by large $N_c$ equivalence.
 This leads to constraints for the conformal window of models in the symmetric representation that can be deduced from the adjoint one \cite{Bergner:2015dya}.

-In this work we present our results for Minimal Walking Technicolor, including a comparison to our previous studies of supersymmetric Yang-Mills theory.
-We focus on conditions related to the Technicolor approach: the near conformal behaviour, the appearance of a light scalar particle, and a large mass anomalous dimension.
-Our results include the investigation of states that have not been considered so far, and the determination of the mass anomalous dimension with a new method similar to the one introduced in \cite{Fodor:2016hke} for the determination of the mode number.
+In this work we present our results for \su{2} gauge theory with $N_f=2$ Dirac fermions in the adjoint representation (adjoint QCD, aQCD2), including a comparison to our previous studies of supersymmetric Yang-Mills theory, which corresponds effectively to a Dirac fermion flavour number $N_f = 1/2$.
+We focus on the near IR conformal behaviour, the appearance of a light scalar particle, and a large mass anomalous dimension.
+Compared to other studies of such models, our results include the investigation of particle states that have not been considered so far, namely new exotic fermion-gluon bound states that are special in this theory, and mesonic states in the flavour singlet channel.
+Moreover, we have determined the mass anomalous dimension with a new method similar to the one introduced in \cite{Fodor:2016hke} for the determination of the mode number.
+Our results on the dependence of the anomalous dimension on the bare gauge coupling give new evidence for the relevance of scaling corrections.